For your next holiday, Phillip Island fun attractions are a must, especially for families.

 At Amaze ’N Things your brain will be teased and bamboozled by puzzles and illusions.

-Children can enjoy activities from horse riding to tenpin bowling - so many choices to make your stay enjoyable!
+Children can enjoy activities from horse riding to tenpin bowling - there are so many choices of fun attractions on Phillip Island to make your stay super enjoyable!

 The Phillip Island Circuit, with great views over Bass Strait, is the home of motor racing in Australia.
 World Superbikes, MotoGP, V8 and even classic cars enjoy this famous track.